How to Use This Site

 Open Data Benefits

-- First, it has improved government by increasing transparency, while also advancing public services.
+- It has improved government by increasing transparency, while also advancing public services.

-- Second, it has empowered citizens by giving them information to make informed decisions and to make it easier to mobilize socially, aided by new ways of communicating and accessing information.
+- It has empowered citizens by giving them information to make informed decisions and to make it easier to mobilize socially, aided by new ways of communicating and accessing information.

-- Third, it has invigorated innovation, economic growth and job creation.
+- It has invigorated innovation, economic growth and job creation.

-- Lastly, it has played a role in giving citizens and policy makers new ways to assess problems while enabling civic engagement and enhancing collaboration.
+- It has played a role in giving citizens and policy makers new ways to assess problems while enabling civic engagement and enhancing collaboration.

 - Learn what a dataset is and how to locate the one you want.